sftcd/openssl/esnistuff/README.md

 I'm sure there's more but some collected so far:

+- Add support for >1 ESNIKeys on the cilent side.
+Could be some issues with TXT and 255 lengths and catenation, but base64 decoding should work.
 - Figure out/test HRR cases.
 [This issue](https://github.com/tlswg/draft-ietf-tls-esni/issues/121) calls for checks to be enforced.
 - Server API for managing ESNI public/private values w/o restart.
 - Server-side policy: should server have a concept of "only visible via ESNI"?